GenericMappingTools/gmt/doc_modern/rst/source/pscontour.rst

-.. index:: ! pscontour
+.. index:: ! contour

 *********
-pscontour
+contour
 *********

 .. only:: not man